-IMPORTANT: Inspect oil for signs of contamination.
-Oil contaminated with water will have a milky color to it; oil contaminated with fuel will have a strong fuel smell.
-If contaminated oil is noticed, have the engine checked by your dealer.
+IMPORTANT: Inspect the oil for signs of contamination.
+Oil contaminated with water will have a milky color.
+If contaminated oil is observed, have the engine checked by an authorized dealer.

 a - Drain plug

 OIL FILLING

 IMPORTANT: Do not overfill.
 Be sure that the outboard is upright (not tilted) when checking oil.